How to Become a Teacher in Georgia

 Step 2: Meet the Educator Preparation Program Requirement

 If your bachelor’s degree doesn’t already meet the educator preparation program requirement, you can enroll in a qualifying certification-only program or master’s program.
-Importantly, your program must lead to initial certification.
-Some schools position post-bachelor’s education degrees for established, practicing teachers, which do not qualify them for certification.
+Your program must lead to initial certification.
+Some post-bachelor’s education degrees are intended for established, practicing teachers and do not provide certification, so make sure your chosen program meets state certification requirements.

 All state-approved educator prep programs include practicum, field training, and/or practice teaching components.
 Your school will arrange these experiences on your behalf, since they must meet specific GaPSC requirements.